flaturtha/64-testaments/madness-of-krill/madness_v1.md

 “To the conservatory.
 Sir Godfrey’s kidney pie.”

 I rushed up the narrow stairs that ran at the back of the Regent’s Club.
 I enjoyed my job, hobnobbing with the gentry of London.
 Even though I was just a servant, there to serve their kidney pie, fetch their brandy or cigars, I was amongst the elite of London society.
 The old guard.
+One never knew what state secrets one might overhear; fodder for true impartial journalism and my paper THE CITIZEN REPORTER!

 I slipped into the conservatory where Sir Godfrey sat at his usual table.
 He was a dapper old gent, in his late 60s.
 Once, he had been a great explorer, an archaeologist, but now he was chief curator at the British Museum, in charge of all the exhibits from the Near East.
 Years inside had turned his once golden complexion pale and pasty.